 flatpak update

 This updates all Flatpak applications, including Waterfox.
-Similarly, Flatpak automatically checks Flathub for new releases.
+Flatpak periodically checks Flathub for new releases in the background, so you typically receive update notifications through your desktop environmentโs software center as well.

 Update via Tarball (Manual Method)